Every business needs collaboration tools to enable seamless operations among departments and teams.

 - Real-time communication through chats, messaging, calls, and more

 While Confluence is a project management platform, Slack is more of a ‘group chat and notifications’ tool.

 Choosing the best collaboration and management tool to replace Confluence is no easy task.
-Especially when there are so many alternatives in the market, each of these tools has its enticing benefits and drawbacks.
+Especially when there are so many open source, free & paid alternatives to Confluence in the market, each of these tools has its enticing benefits and drawbacks.

-But if budget isn’t an issue, go for a heavily customizable platform like Wiki.js, which is open-source and feature-laden.
+If budget isn’t an issue, go for a heavily customizable platform like Wiki.js, which is open-source Confluence alternative and feature-laden.
 Or do you need a one window, self-hosted management system like Bitrix 24?
-There is one Confluence alternative that will fulfill your and your team’s specific needs on this list.
+There is no single Confluence alternative that will fulfil all your and your team’s specific needs on this list.